Skip to main content

 undistracted by a guide's constant commentary.

-Anecdote 1: Agra’s neighborhood (Taj Mahal): In Agra, there is a lovely tree-lined Boulevard between Taj Mahal and Agra Fort principally to make tourists feel comfortable by avoiding India's usual filthy environs.
+Anecdote: Agra’s neighborhood (Taj Mahal): In Agra, there is a lovely tree-lined Boulevard between Taj Mahal and Agra Fort principally to make tourists feel comfortable by avoiding India's usual filthy environs.
 It was my main route back to my hostel if I chose to take it, but I chose a different route seeking the cultural reality of Agra's 'hidden' neighborhoods.

 In these back streets, children play soccer on vacant lots as raw sewage trickles endlessly down the middle of their streets.
-Where I, in elderly desperation, felt comfortably un-embarrassed, peeing against a vacant lot's well-stained wall.
+Where in elderly desperation, I felt comfortably un-embarrassed, peeing against a vacant lot's well-stained wall.

-Allegra's Letters: Bundi, India's gorgeously dressed low-caste Dalit sewage women: (excerpt from my "Allegra Letters") "Yesterday, exiting my authentic, but primitive home-converted hostel into India's hazy morning sun and dragging my rolling bag down a street to the bus, 2 women in their traditionally brilliantly gorgeous finery had apparently been working for several hours already digging the sewage & filth out of the 8" wide open gutters along both sides of the street.
+My 'India Reflections': Bundi, India's gorgeously dressed low-caste Dalit sewage women: (excerpt from my "Allegra Letters") "Yesterday, exiting my authentic, but primitive home-converted hostel into India's hazy morning sun and dragging my rolling bag down a street to the bus, 2 women in their traditionally brilliantly gorgeous finery had apparently been working for several hours already digging the sewage & filth out of the 8" wide open gutters along both sides of the street.
 Their amassed piles of sewage-soaked ‘filth’ was 1 1/2’ high; the smell — foul."

 Shame on a 'caste' society that can send rockets to space.